greenzorro/victor42.eth/content/post-en/折腾与思考/AI输出高质量科普文.md

 In the age of AI, this notebook has become a goldmine.
 By feeding my TILs into a knowledge base, I can instantly retrieve specific details, bringing dormant knowledge back to life.

 But that doesn't mean I've outsourced my memory.
 The brain isn't for storing atomic facts; it's for recognizing the patterns that connect them.
 To find those patterns, you first need to process a lot of facts.
-If you let an AI do the summarizing, you're memorizing conclusions without context—they won't stick.
+If you let an AI do the summarizing, you're memorizing conclusions without context - they won't stick.
 Why else would authors write entire books to explain ideas that fit into a single paragraph?

 So, back to writing.
 Once you have a standardized workflow, the most important part is asking good questions.
 Get that right, and the rest falls into place.